-For pollutants listed on Appendix A of Part II with MQL's, analyses may be performed to the listed MQL.
-If any individual analytical test result is less than the MQL listed, a value of zero (0) may be used for that pollutant result for the Discharge Monitoring Report (DMR) reporting requirements.
+See list of MQL's at Appendix A of Part II below.
+For pollutants listed on Appendix A of Part II below with MQL's, analyses shall be performed to the listed MQL.
+If any individual analytical test result is less than the MQL listed, a value of zero (0) may be used for that pollutant result for the Discharge Monitoring Report (DMR) calculations and reporting requirements.

-In addition, any additional pollutant sampling for purposes of this permit, including renewal applications or any other reporting, may be tested to the MQL, permit limit(s) or the state WQS.
-Results of analyses that are less than the listed MQL, permit limit(s) or the state WQS may be reported as "non detect".
+In addition, any additional pollutant sampling for purposes of this permit, including renewal applications or any other reporting, shall be tested to the MQL shown on the attached Appendix A of Part II.